 - Maintaining meticulous oral hygiene between your recall visits.

-Home plaque control is a critical component of your Los Angeles Dental Implants care.
+Home plaque control is a critical component of your dental implant care.
 The following devices have proved extremely helpful in plaque removal and as tools in the proper maintenance of dental implant/prostheses.

 - Soft Toothbrush, End Tuft Brush, Proxy Brushv